sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/lighthouse/index.md

 ```

 And you will also automatically run Lighthouse and GPSI.
 We will automatically release a new version of the container per release by adding *-plus1* to the tag.
 If you use Graphite/InfluxDb the score from Lighthouse and GPSI will be automatically stored.
 If you want to add functionality please send PRs to [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and [https://github.com/sitespeedio/plugin-gpsi](https://github.com/sitespeedio/plugin-gpsi).

+## Warning
+One thing that is important to know is that Lighthouse starts another Chrome process at the same time as you run tests with Browsertime.
+This is not optimal since they can intefer with the stable metrics you can get out of Browsertime.
+At the moment it's recommended to run Lighthouse on your own machine where the timing metrics isn't so important.
+And then on your test server that runs sitespeed.io you just runs Browsertime.

+Let us see how we can best fix this in the future.